pedrocarrico/pimon/README.md

-# Coming soon..
+# Pimon

-This is a simple server stats monitor designed for the raspberry pi.
+A simple server stats monitor designed for the raspberry pi.